tamunoWoks/python_notebook/README.md

 ## File Handling
+File handling in Python allows you to work with files on your computer.
+You can read from and write to files, which is useful for storing and retrieving data.
+Python provides built-in functions and methods to handle files efficiently.

 ## Lambda Functions
 Lambda functions in Python are small, anonymous functions defined using the lambda keyword.
 They are often used for short, simple operations where a full function definition is unnecessary.
 Lambda functions can take any number of arguments but can only have one expression.